-The Linux virtual file system or virtual file system generally is a layer on the top of your actual file system which allows the user to access different types of file systems, you can think of virtual file system as an interface between the kernel and the actual file system.
+The Linux virtual file system or virtual file system generally is a layer that sits on the top of your actual file system.
+It allows the user to access different types of file systems, you can think of the virtual file system as an interface between the kernel and the actual file system.

-That means you will not find any entries for those virtual file systems in your /etc/fstab file, though you will still find them listed in the output of the mount command.
+That means you will not find any entries for those Linux virtual filesystems in your /etc/fstab file.
+Yet, you will still find them when you type the mount command.

-The proc file system is a popular virtual file system on Linux.
-The /proc directory is the mount point for the proc file system.
+The proc file system is a virtual file system that the system mounts it on /proc directory.

-For example, to see a report on the type of processor type the following command:
+For example, to get the processor specifications, type the following command:

 $ cat /proc/cpuinfo

-This is a very powerful and easy way to query Linux kernel.
+This is a compelling and easy way to query the Linux kernel.

-Notice that if you check the size of the file in /proc directory you will find that all file sizes are 0, because as we said they do not exist on the disk.
+Notice that if you check the size of the file in /proc directory, you will find that all file sizes are 0 because as we said, they don’t exist on the disk.

-The only file that has a size in /proc directory is /proc/kcore file, which is a pointer to the contents of RAM.
-Actually, this file isn’t occupying any space on the disk.
+The only file that has a size in /proc directory is /proc/kcore file, which shows the RAM content.
+This file isn’t occupying any space on the disk.

-As we’ve seen we can read the content of proc files, but some of the files under /proc directory have the write permission, so we can write to them.
+As we’ve seen, we can read the content of proc files, but some of them are writable, so we can write to them to change some functionality.

-You can change the value of that file like this:
+You can change the value of this file like this:

 $ echo "1" > /proc/sys/net/ipv4/ip_forward

-Keep in mind that when you change any file or value under /proc directory there is no validation of what you are doing, you could crash your system if you type a wrong setting.
+Keep in mind that when you change any file or value under /proc directory, there is no validation of what you are doing, you may crash your system if you type a wrong setting.

-You can write your entries in /etc/rc.local file, or in Red Hat based distros create /etc/rc.d/rc.local file and make it executable and enable the systemd service unit that enables the use of the rc.local file and write your entries.
+- You can write your entries in /etc/rc.d/rc.local file and make it executable and enable the systemd service unit that enables the use of the rc.local file and write your entries.

 $ sysctl net.ipv4.ip_forward